SotirisEmmanouil/Discord-Bot/README.md

 # Discord-Bot

-A simple Discord Bot built using JavaScript and Discord.js API
+A simple Discord Bot built using Node.js and Discord.js API